 - You get a minimum of 20 hours of recording from one charge!

 - It’s easy and fast to charge, takes 3 hours to fully charge it.
-And you can charge or power the ux570 using a portable charger/power-bank.
+And you can charge or power the UX570 using your computer, a USB charger, or a portable power-bank.

 - Powers up instantly; most recorders I own take a few seconds to power up.
 By the time you release the power button, the ux570 is powered and ready to record.
 You can start recording within a second.